Skills in Demand Visa Subclass 482

 • Applicants must be nominated by an Australian business which meets sponsorship requirements and has been approved as a sponsor;

-• Must obtain a score of minimum overall 5 IELTS (with minimum of 4.5 in each of the test components) OR be a passport holder from Canada, Ireland, UK, USA or NZ;
+• Must obtain a score of minimum overall 5 IELTS (with minimum of 4.5 in each of the test components) exemptions apply

-• Occupation must be listed on the Short-Term Skilled Occupations List (STSOL);
+• Occupation must be listed on the Core Skills Occupation List (CSOL);

 • Demonstrate appropriate skills and qualifications to work in the nominated occupation;